 October 1–December 21, 2019

 About Casoli De Luca

 Established in Rome in 2018, Casoli De Luca focuses on modern Italian masters and international contemporary artists.
-A noted gallerist and expert in post-war and modern art, founder Sergio Casoli grew up in the building where Lucio Fontana’s studio was located in Milan and started his first gallery there in 1985 anchored by Fontana’s works.
+A noted gallerist and expert in post-war and modern art, founder Sergio Casoli started his first gallery in 1985 in the building where Lucio Fontana’s studio was located in Milan.
 Later expanding to a second gallery in Milan and a third in Rome, Casoli ceased operations in 2001 to retire to Filicudi.
 He returned to the art world in 2018 to establish this new gallery with Mattia De Luca, a private art advisor and dealer of post-war and contemporary art who comes from a prominent family of Italian collectors.
 Casoli De Luca maintains an international and innovative program through exhibitions at its gallery in Palazzo Albertoni Spinola in the Piazza Campitelli in Rome and exhibits in select art fairs.